vanjohnson879/frontline-cloud-doc/content/reference/user/profile/index.md

 - Your first name and last name.
 - Your email address.
-- Your roles in the current organization.
+- Your roles for each organization.

-You can permanently leave the current organization by clicking on the **Leave organization** button.
+You can permanently leave an organization by clicking on the **Leave organization** button.

 To update your profile settings, click on the account settings button.